-I know when you are stuck in a bad job you are willing to take anything just to get out of where you are.
+I know when you are stuck in a bad job you are willing to take anything (as in another job) just to get out of where you are.
 That is the worst thing that you can do.
-If you act off on impulse and take the next thing that comes around, then you more than likely will end up in another job that you hate.
+Quitting your job without backup or if you act off on impulse and take the next thing that comes around, then you more than likely will end up in another job that you hate.

 If you are stuck in a bad job.
 Then try to at least stay there for a year.
 When you are sending out your resume, it looks really bad for you to job hop after only a few weeks or a few months.
-Because you knew company is more than likely looking for someone they can keep on for the long term.
+Because your new company is more than likely looking for someone they can keep on for the long term.

 There are some jobs that you can hate, but even in the midst of you hating you can still get a lot of experiences from them.
 So before you leave a job that you hate, think about the long term.
 If you are in a job that if you stay there for a year you can get promoted to a position that you really want to be in.
 You can suck it up in your current position, knowing that your current position is not where you will be forever.